 ‘But her emails’ — How Lauer hurt Clinton’s chances

-When Hillary Clinton and Donald Trump faced off in a “commander-in-chief forum,” the network tapped Lauer as interviewer.
-Each one spent 30 minutes with Lauer, back-to-back.
+Lauer interviewed both Hillary Clinton and Donald Trump in back-to-back, 30-minute sessions.
 As Fortune reported, viewers did not appreciate Lauer’s treatment of the candidates.

-He spent 10 minutes asking Clinton about her emails and rushed her — asking her to answer “as briefly as you can” — when she tried to respond on how she would handle ISIS.
-That went down very poorly with the American public.
+He spent 10 minutes asking Clinton about her emails and rushed her through policy discussions.
 Political pundit Norman Ornstein tweeted, “Lauer interrupted Clinton’s answers repeatedly to move on.
 Not once for Trump.”
 He called it “tough to be a woman running for president.”
-Lauer also rubbed viewers the wrong way with his handling of Trump.

 Next: Did Lauer actually hand Trump the presidency?